erkanerol/bash-lingua-non-grata/slides/daily/subshells.md

 # Subshells

+-  `(list)`
 -  A subshell is a child process launched by a shell (or shell script).
--  Placing a list of commands between parentheses causes a subshell environment to be created
+-  Placing a list of commands between parentheses causes a subshell environment to be created.
--  `(list)`

 [filename](../../examples/subshell/subshell.sh ':include :type=code bash')